tusharbhutt/Endless-Nodes/README.md

 + The default saver at the time did not save to UNC in Windows, even if you tried to put it in the extra paths YAML file
 + Some savers will allow you to save to UNC but have restricted built-in folder formats
-+ You can cobble some savers to save an image together with a text file, but the timestamp on the text file tends to be 2-3 seconds off from the image
++ You can cobble some savers and text nodes together to save an image together with a text file, but the timestamp on the text file tends to be 2-3 seconds off from the image
 + No saver I know of lets you save the JSON file to a **completely different folder**

 So: this node will allow you to save your image file wherever you want, with full support for standard [Python date and time conventions](https://strftime.org/) and you can save the JSON file somewhere else.
 The feature list includes: